 In addition, the defendants passed favorable verdicts in their own interests, as well as in the interests of political elites and business circles.
 In particular, for this purpose, Vovk used a scheme to file artificial administrative lawsuits from fake NGOs or individuals to his own court with further "superfast" consideration and a predetermined outcome.

-The defendants also planned to prevent the HQCJ from vetting the KDAC judges.
-The tapes also revealed plans to submit artificial complaints to the KDAC about the work of the HQCJ, which is not authorized to assess judges.
-In May 2019, 34 KDAC judges did not come to the HQCJ for the qualification assessment, all of them provided sick leave certificates.
+The defendants also planned to prevent the HQCJ from vetting the DACK judges.
+The tapes also revealed plans to submit artificial complaints to the DACK about the work of the HQCJ, which is not authorized to assess judges.
+In May 2019, 34 DACK judges did not come to the HQCJ for the qualification assessment, all of them provided sick leave certificates.

-The recordings also contained conversations about the then Ombudsman Liudmyla Denisova, who challenged the findings of the National Agency on Corruption Prevention (NACP) audit in this very Kyiv District Administrative Court.
+The recordings also contained conversations about the then Ombudsman Liudmyla Denisova, who challenged the findings of the National Agency on Corruption Prevention (NACP) audit in this very District Administrative Court of Kyiv.
 Vovk allegedly agreed with Denisova to replace one of the HQCJ members (appointed under the Ombudsman's quota) with the right person, and Denisova was granted a positive decision regarding her complaints against the NACP.

 It is also known from the case file that Vovk contributed to the non-disciplinary prosecution of Bohdan Sanin, one of the defendants and a scandalous judge who ruled against protesters during the Revolution of Dignity.